garrettj403/Waveguide/README.md

 *Calculate the various properties of rectangular waveguides*

 For example:
-- Cutoff frequency
+- Cutoff frequency of various modes
-- Phase constant
-- Attenuation constant due to conductor and/or dielectric loss
+- Attenuation due to conductor and/or dielectric loss
+- Surface resistance and skin depth
+- Effective conductivity at cryogenic temperatures (anomalous skin effect)
+- Properties of waveguide cavities: resonant frequency, Q-factor

 Example 1: Properties of a WR-90 Waveguide
 ------------------------------------------